AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorOrgAuthSources (List an organization's authentication sources)

+✅ New-AnchorOrgChild (Create an organization)

+   Have not yet tested CSV import.

 ✅ Get-AnchorOrgChildren (List an organization's child organizations)

 ✅ Get-AnchorOrgGroups (List an organization's groups)